-The Lares Trek to Machu Picchu route is one of the best and unique paths, and now is even better with the addition of the Pisac Inca ruins tour.
-The itinerary takes you through the Lares Valley known as the “Weavers Way,” as you are taken “OFF the beaten track,” passing by remote indigenous communities like CANCHACANCHA with no electricity and no bus service, who are keeping the Inca culture alive.
+The Lares Trek route is one of the best and most unique paths, and is even better with the addition of the Pisac Inca ruins tour.
+The itinerary takes you through the Lares Valley known as the “Weavers Way,” as you are taken “OFF the beaten track”.
+Pass by remote indigenous communities like CANCHA CANCHA that only recently got eletricity connections and have no bus service.
+Immerse yourself in their traditional day to day lives, as they keep their Inca culture alive.
 You’ll have the privilege to interact with these precious indigenous people, experience a bit of their culture and traditions, plus have fun with the children.
-On this incredibly picturesque trek, you’ll also enjoy peaking ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.
-On the last day make your dreams into reality and enjoy a new day watching the sunrise at Machu Picchu and exploring the amazing citadel with your professional guide.
-An amazing alternative to the Inca Trail and slightly easier than the Salkantay trek, this 4 day trek does truly take you off the beaten track.
+On this incredibly picturesque trek, you will also enjoy the peaking ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.
+On the last day make your dreams a reality and enjoy a new day watching the sunrise over Machu Picchu and explore the amazing citadel with your professional guide.
+An amazing alternative to the Inca Trail and a slightly easier trek compared to the Salkantay trek, this 4 day trek does truly take you off the beaten track.

-After a delicious breakfast, we will begin our hike to the northeast up the valley, it will take about 4 hours to get to the highest point of our trek called Pachacuted pass (4700 mt / 15420 ft).
-Once there, we’ll enjoy amazing views of glaciers, glacial lakes, llamas, rugged valleys, and farmlands.
-After a time to enjoy the 360º angle views, we begin the descent towards our spot for lunch, about 1 hour downhill.
+After a delicious breakfast, we begin our hike to the elevated northeast part of the valley, it takes about 4 hours to get to the highest point of our trek called Pachacuted pass (4700 mt / 15420 ft).
+Once there, we’ll enjoy amazing views of glaciers, glacial lakes, llamas, rugged valleys and farmlands.
+After a short break surrounded by 360º angle views of the scenic landscape, we begin our descent for about an hour towards our lunch pot.
 It is located by a glacial lake, with amazing views of the Lares Valley with plenty of llamas and alpacas.
-After a little siesta we start to hike downhill for 2 more hours to our campsite located by the Kiswarani community (3700 mt/12,139ft).
-On the way to Kiswarani, we meet with llama herders and local people.
-You’ll have the opportunity to interact with them in the Quechua language (Inca’s language).
-Of course your guide will be there to translate what they say and teach you a few phrases in the quechua language.
-Also you’ll enjoy a stunning waterfall.
-At the camp site, tents will be ready and you can enjoy afternoon tea time and dinner and then to bed in our confortable tents.
+After a little siesta we start to hike downhill for another 2 hours to our campsite located by the Kiswarani community (3700 mt/12,139ft).
+On the way to Kiswarani, we meet with local people herding their llamas and alpacas.
+You’ll have the opportunity to interact with them in Quechua (the indigenous language of Peru).
+Of course your guide will be there to translate what they say and teach you a few phrases in Quechua.
+Along the path you will get a nice suprise of a stunning waterfall.
+At the camp site, your tents will be ready, indulge in some afternoon tea and a dilactable dinner prepared by our talented chef and finally head to bed in our comfortable tents.

 The most memorable day with new amazing adventure continues!
 We begin hiking for the next 3 hour until we reach the Hullkiccasa Pass (4200mt/13779ft).
 Once there, we enjoy fantastic views of glacial lakes which loo like mirrors.
 Then we head downhill for the next two hours to the farmlands and the lakes of Cucani community, where we visit the local school and play with the highland students.
 Afterwards we take our van to the hot springs, where we relax in the natural volcanic hot spring for an hour or so, have lunch, and take a siesta.
 Finally we say goodbye to our amazing cook and horseman, and take our van for the nexxt 2.5 hours to Ollantaytambo where we will have our dinner at a tourist restaurant.
 At 7pm, we take our train to Aguas Calientes town, where we spend the night in a hotel.

 After an early breakfast, we will take one of the first bus (around 5:30am) for a scenic ride up to Machu Picchu to see sun rise over the amazing Inca City.
-You’ll explore Machu Picchu for the next 2 hours with your private guide learning about the fascinating history of this charming Inca city.
-After the tour you’ll have plenty of time for exploring more, taking photos and the option to climb Huayna Picchu Mountain or Machu Picchu Mountain or to hike up to the Sun Gate before heading back to Aguas Calientes, for a late lunch.
-At 4:22 you will take the train back to Ollantaytambo, and then a private van back to Cusco where you will be transferred to your hotel at around 8pm.
+You will explore Machu Picchu for the next 3 hours with your private guide learning about the fascinating history of this charming Inca city.
+After the tour you will have plenty of time for exploring more, taking photos and the option to climb Huayna Picchu Mountain or Machu Picchu Mountain before heading back to Aguas Calientes, for a late lunch.
+At 14:55 you will take the train back to Ollantaytambo, and then a private van back to Cusco where you will be transferred to your hotel at around 8pm.

 “The best Lares Trek Machu Picchu around is available on any date that is best suited for you as long as we have a minimum of 2 hikers”